Primary

 Position yourself in the machine with forearms on the pads and back against the support.
 Let your legs hang straight.
 Raise your legs by curling your pelvis up, not just lifting your legs.
 Straight legs are harder; bent knees make it easier.
 Lower with control.

-Want Captain's Chair Leg Raise in your program?
+See where Captain's Chair Leg Raise fits in your weekly plan

 Position yourself in the captain's chair.